Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 We went on the longest of the circular tracks taking one first to a high viewpoint looking over the towering rock formations beside the site (322m) then back down to cross under the hill in a 500 metre long old mining adit, correctly called the number two level but always referred to as Collins drive.
 It was a bit wet and muddy in places but safe enough with a couple of torches and spare batteries.
 The tunnel has lots of glow-worms with their trailing sticky cords and surprisingly bright lights - some you could still see the lights even when a torch was illuminating them.
 Once out of the tunnel their are steep descents past more tunnels, we explored a few until they got too deep in mud.

 There are remains to look at of the stations for the aerial ropeways that crossed high over the valley to the Stamper batteries used to extract the gold from the quart ore on the other side of the river.
 As we descended further the track made use of the old horse drawn tramways where one could still see one was walking on the remains of the sleepers.
 Finally we followed the route of an old water race round the side of the hill through short tunnels and over the remains of aqueducts until we reached the site of a major landslide almost opposite the Golden Hills Stamper Battery and then descended back down.
-It was a vigourous walk - the climb up never seemed to end - and definitely needed walking boots.
+It was a vigorous walk - the climb up never seemed to end - and definitely needed walking boots.
 With all our extensions it took close to three an a half hours, quite a bit longer than the DOC boards implied at the entry.

 Note: Not all the tracks are marked on the maps and there now seems to be a shortcut down from Collins drive past the Aerial ropeway which would cut some time off at the expense of a number of interesting features such as the tramways, adits and water race.
 We also noticed that many of the information boards were missing - hopefully they are being refurbished but we were warned that there are pressures to play down the amount of goldmining in the past as a part of the campaigns against the restarting of some goldmining.

 After a swim in the river, which has a reasonable swimming hole, we had recovered enough to do the two shorter walks the other side of the river which take one to the Broken Hills Battery and the Golden Hills Battery.
 We explored both a bit more than last time and found all sorts of interesting old structures buried in the bush as well as the foundations of the stampers.
 They were mostly tanks and other equipment concerned with the cyanide treatment of the ore as far as we could tell.
-Top of Page

 Thames